fakowajo123/Home-Lab-SIEM-using-Wazuh/README.md

 # 🧠 Home Lab: Wazuh-based SIEM in AWS

 This lab demonstrates the setup of a Wazuh-based Intrusion Detection System (IDS) in AWS, reflecting real-world security operations in cloud environments.
-With cyberattacks like brute-force login attempts and vulnerability exploitation on the rise, organizations need robust monitoring tools to detect threats early.
+With cyberattacks like brute-force login attempts and port scans being common, this lab offers hands-on experience in deploying and responding to such threats.

-In this lab, you will deploy a Wazuh server, register endpoint agents, simulate attacks from an attacker machine, and analyze alerts and logs through the Wazuh dashboard — mirroring typical incident detection and response workflows used by security teams today.
+In this lab, you will deploy a Wazuh server, register endpoint agents, simulate attacks from an attacker machine, and analyze alerts and logs through the Wazuh dashboard — mirroring typical incident detection/response workflows in a cloud AWS environment.

 🎯 Objectives
-Deploy a Wazuh server on AWS EC2
+- Deploy a Wazuh server on AWS EC2

-Register and manage endpoint agents through the Wazuh dashboard
+- Register and manage endpoint agents through the Wazuh dashboard

-Perform simulated attacks including Hydra RDP brute force and Nmap scans
+- Perform simulated attacks including Hydra RDP brute force and Nmap scans

-Detect, investigate, and respond to security events in real-time via the Wazuh dashboard
+- Detect, investigate, and respond to security events in real-time via the Wazuh dashboard

-Mirror real-world incident detection and response workflows in a cloud environment
+- Mirror real-world incident detection and response workflows in a cloud environment

 ---